Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the GitHub Cloud Knowledge Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 11/11/2024
+description: "Set up the GitHub Cloud Knowledge Microsoft 365 Copilot connector." ms.date: 11/11/2024
 ---

-# GitHub Cloud Knowledge Microsoft Graph connector (Preview)
+# GitHub Cloud Knowledge Microsoft 365 Copilot  connector (Preview)

-The GitHub Cloud Knowledge Graph Connector allows you to index content from GitHub repositories, making it easily searchable within the Microsoft 365 ecosystem.
+The GitHub Cloud Knowledge Microsoft 365 Copilot connector allows you to index content from GitHub repositories, making it easily searchable within the Microsoft 365 ecosystem.
 This connector is ideal for organizations that use GitHub Cloud for documentation, project files, or content management.
 By integrating GitHub data with Microsoft Search, users can access relevant content directly within Microsoft 365 applications, streamlining workflows and reducing the need to switch between platforms.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a GitHub Cloud Knowledge Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a GitHub Cloud Knowledge Copilot connector.

 >[!NOTE]
->The GitHub Cloud Knowledge Graph connector is in preview.
+>The GitHub Cloud Knowledge Copilot connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Index GitHub Cloud repositories and markdown files to make project documentation accessible in Microsoft 365.